rorzen/owncloud-install-and-configure/index.md

 Follow these steps to configure ownCloud:

 1. Create an admin account by choosing a username and a password.
-2. Fill out the details of the database name, database username, and database password.
-Here we installed the database in the same server, so we leave the database host as “localhost”.
+2. Fill out the details of the database name, username, and password.
 ![image](/git-image/configurations.png)

 3. Click **Finish setup** to configure.
-4. Now it redirects to login page, where you can provide username and password to access the dashboard.
+4. It redirects you to login page, where you can provide username and password to access the dashboard.

 ![image](/git-image/login-page.png)